Best Firefighter Station Boots

 Safety Features

-When buying firefighter station boots, ensure that they’re ASTM approved to prevent work-related injuries.
+When buying firefighter station boots, ensure they’re ASTM approved to prevent work-related injuries.
 For starters, you should pick boots made from either steel, alloy, or composite toes to protect your toes from heavy objects while at the station.

 Nonetheless, we’d recommend composite toes since they’re 30 percent lighter than steel and don’t absorb as much heat.

-Not to forget, choose boots with outsoles made of Vibram; they’re melt resistant and can absorb live currents to prevent electrocution in case you accidentally step on a wire with live electric currents.
+Not to forget, choose boots with outsoles made of Vibram; they’re melt-resistant and can absorb live currents to prevent electrocution in case you accidentally step on a wire with live electric currents.

 Easy Removal